starknet-io/starknet.js/www/docs/guides/create_account.md

 ## Create an Argent account

-> Level: medium.

-Here, we will create a wallet with the Argent smart contract v0.2.3.
-This case is more complicated because we will have the account behind a proxy contract (this way, the wallet contract can be updated).
-The contract classes of both contracts are already implemented in Testnet.
+Here, we will create a wallet with the Argent smart contract v0.3.0.
+The contract class is already implemented in the networks.

-> If necessary OZ contracts can also be created with a proxy.

 ```typescript
 import { Account, ec, json, stark, RpcProvider, hash, CallData } from "starknet";